In this brief tutorial, I will show how to split and combine files from command line in Linux and Unix-like operating systems using "

 As you see, the video file size is 1.1 GiB, which is very large to upload to my google drive.
 Even though, Google Drive lets users upload files up to 5TB in size, it is really time consuming process.
 With my low speed Internet connection, I presume it would take more than 30 minutes to upload.
 I don't want to wait that much longer.
 So, what I am going to do is split this file into multiple smaller size files, for example 100 MB each, to make upload process faster.

-Now, let us break up the above file into multiple smaller files, say for example 100MB each.
+Now, let us split the above file into multiple smaller files, say for example 100MB each.
 To do so, run:

 The above command splits the Linux Security.mp4 file into 100MB chunks.
 This command creates files named ls.aa, ls.ab, ls.ac.. and so on.